unions

 Jason Vazquez

-In 2018, Andrés Manuel López Obrador — known as AMLO — won election to the Mexican presidency in a landslide.
-A leftist populist, AMLO has cast himself as a champion of the poor, denounced Mexico’s “monstrous inequality,” and pledged to redistribute wealth to the working class and eliminate political corruption.
-His victory, acclaimed by progressive leaders across Latin America, was heralded as a “political earthquake” that handed “a sweeping mandate” to “the most left-wing government in [Mexico’s] history.”
-In his inaugural address, AMLO promised to transform the Mexican political economy and articulated what he insisted would serve as the orienting principle for his ascendant movement: por el bien de todos, primero los pobres (for the good of all, the poor first).
+In 2018, Andrés Manuel López Obrador — known by his initials, AMLO — won election to the Mexican presidency in a sweeping landslide.
+A leftist populist, AMLO has cast himself as a champion of the poor, denounced Mexico’s “monstrous inequality,” and pledged to redistribute wealth and eliminate political corruption.
+His triumph was heralded as a “political earthquake” that delivered a “sweeping mandate” to “the most left-wing government in [Mexico’s] history.”
+In his inaugural address, AMLO vowed to overhaul the Mexican polity and articulated the orienting principle for his ascendant administration: “por el bien de todos, primero los pobres” (“for the good of all, the poor first”).

-Following the Mexican Revolution in 1910, which transformed the country’s feudal economic order into a nascent capitalist system, Mexico was ruled for decades by the Partido Revolucionario Institucional, or the PRI, an authoritarian and endemically corrupt political party controlled by the nation’s plutocrats.
-Devastating neoclassical economic reforms descended upon the Mexican political economy in the early 1980s, as ruling elites deregulated industries, privatized state-owned sectors of the economy, dismantled existing social services, and endorsed trade agreements that privileged capital and subjected Mexican farmers and workers to intense exploitation at the hands of transnational corporations.
+After the bloody Mexican Revolution in 1910 transformed the country’s feudal economic order into a nascent capitalist system, Mexico was ruled for decades by the Partido Revolucionario Institucional, or the PRI, an authoritarian and endemically corrupt political organization controlled by plutocrats.
+Devastating neoliberal reform descended on the Mexican political economy in the early 1980s — political leaders deregulated the market, privatized state-owned industries, dismantled social services, and entered trade agreements that exposed farmers and workers to vicious exploitation.

-Three decades of market fanaticism destabilized what was already in many ways a deeply oppressive society.
-Today, Mexico has become one of the most unequal countries in the world.
-One percent of Mexicans own more than 40 percent of the nation’s wealth, while nearly half of the country’s population is poor — including millions who manage to subsist on less than $2 a day.
-Mexico’s working class endures the longest hours and nearly lowest wages among OECD nations.
-Organized criminal syndicates entirely control some regions of the country, and systematic political corruption scandals have become remarkably routine.
+Three decades of market fanaticism destabilized what was already an economically repressed society — today, Mexico is one of the most unequal countries in the world.
+One percent of Mexicans own more than 40 percent of the nation’s wealth, while nearly half of the population is poor and millions subsist on less than $2 a day.
+Mexico’s working class endures the longest hours and ekes out the lowest wages among any OECD country.
+Organized crime syndicates control large swaths of the nation and sprawling political corruption scandals have become routine.

-AMLO emerged into this troubled sociopolitical landscape as an outspoken opponent of the reigning neoliberal regime, to which he unequivocally attributed much of Mexico’s socioeconomic degradation.
+AMLO emerged into this political landscape as a fierce opponent of the neoliberal regime and the inequality it spawned, to which he attributed much of Mexico’s social disintegration.
 “The neoliberal economic policy has been a disaster,” he declared in blistering campaign speeches.
 “Because of the tremendous concentration of income in a few hands, the majority of the population has become impoverished.”
-Exhausted and embittered by decades of rising poverty, violence, and corruption, Mexican voters, particularly the young and the poor, surged to the polls in unprecedented numbers to repudiate the reactionary ideology that had orchestrated the dismemberment of their society and to embrace AMLO’s promise of national rejuvenation.
-This wave of popular disaffection and progressive enthusiasm swept AMLO into Los Pinos, while his newly formed political party, Morena, won majorities in both federal legislative chambers.
+Disenchanted and depleted after decades of rising poverty, violence, and instability, Mexican voters — particularly the young and the marginalized — surged to the polls in unprecedented numbers to repudiate the ideology that had orchestrated the dismemberment of their society and embrace AMLO’s populist message.
+This wave of popular disaffection and progressive enthusiasm swept AMLO into Los Pinos — the Mexican executive mansion — while his newly formed political party, Morenasecured majorities in both congressional chambers.

-Nonetheless, the charismatic Mexican president has at times faced withering criticism from voices on the left.
-Much of it, to be sure, is far from baseless.
-His administration has declined to increase taxes on the wealthy and in some places introduced grinding austerity measures.
-He has allied himself with Donald Trump and, at the behest of the disgraced former U.S. President, deployed the Mexican military to suppress illegal immigration.
-He has largely disregarded pandemic suffering and refused to impose lockdowns to limit the virus’ spread (or even wear a mask in public).
-Most strikingly, AMLO’s administration approved and even praised the updated version of the North American Free Trade Agreement, a hallmark of the neoliberal regime that ravaged Mexico’s working class.
+Yet despite the early success of his redistributive program, the charismatic and bombastic leader has managed to attract considerable criticism from voices on the left — much of it far from meritless.
+His administration has declined to increase taxes on the rich and imposed a series of austerity measures.
+He has allied himself with Donald Trump and, at the disgraced former president’s behest, deployed the military to stamp out illegal immigration.
+He has largely disregarded the misery flowing from the pandemic, refusing to institute lockdowns or even wear a mask in public.
+And he has embraced the updated version of NAFTA, a hallmark of the neoliberal regime that ravaged Mexico’s working class.

 Daily News & Commentary